mrdorianh/App11Athletics/README.md

-# App11Athletics
+# 11Athletics Workout App
-Sample MVVM build for a cross-platform athletic workout timer app using Xamarin Forms.
+MVVM build for a cross-platform athletic workout timer app using Xamarin Forms.